 Many African-American men develop prostate cancer

 PCF donated $50 million to VA in the five-year partnership.
 It calls for increasing the number of VA facilities that are doing precision oncology and prostate cancer clinical trials, raising the number of VA researchers applying to PCF for funding, and getting more Veterans enrolled in studies.
 About half of the funding is aimed at building a network of VA sites that are doing precision oncology.
-The network now includes 10 sites: Washington; Philadelphia; Seattle; Los Angeles; Ann Arbor, Michigan; Durham, North Carolina; Tampa, Florida; Bay Pines, Florida; and New York City, in Manhattan and the Bronx.
+The network now includes 10 sites: Washington; Philadelphia; Seattle; Los Angeles; Chicago; Ann Arbor, Michigan; Durham, North Carolina; Tampa, Florida; Bay Pines, Florida; and New York City, in Manhattan and the Bronx.
 The goal is to eventually have at least one network site in each of the 21 VISNs (Veteran Integrated Services Networks) into which the VA health care system is divided.

 The network has launched a series of multisite clinical trials that aim to sequence as many Veterans as possible so they can have access to precision oncology.
 VA’s Office of Research and Development and the Prostate Cancer Foundation are supporting these trials.